ElianCodes/RockSmithController/README.md

 # RockSmithController

-This is the source code for a MIDI controller to control Rocksmith2014
+This is the source code for a controller made with an Arduino to control Rocksmith2014

+This project is still under development and not finished yet.

 ## table of contents